Britteco

 Environmental Profile

-Biodegradable – no known ecotoxic effects once cured
+Biodegradable characteristics – no known ecotoxic effects once cured

 Health Profile